DavidZajicek/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 2-strncpy.c - copy a string up to n characters 3-strcmp.c - Compare two strings
-4-rev_array.c - Reverse the content of an array
+4-rev_array.c - Reverse the content of an array 5-string_toupper.c - Change all lowercase letters to uppercase in a given string